 It isn’t always easy for the men and women of trucking to be on the road for long periods of time.
 The comfort of home, family and friends, and familiarity isn’t at arms reach.
 It is important to make these big rigs comfortable and livable for drivers, as well as a place to maximize productivity.
 What are the things that drivers cannot live without on the road?
 A place to get good rest.
 A place for their food (both cold and dry).
 Compartments for their clothing and other personal belongings.

 Want to see what it looks like inside a big rig?
 Take a look at the inside of a 2020 Peterbilt 579.

 Inside a Big Rig

-If the driver turns to their right, they would see the closet and refrigerator inside their big rig.
+If the driver turns to their right, they will see the closet and refrigerator inside their big rig.
 The necessities.
 The driver can stock up on their favorite cold drinks and snacks without worrying about them being warm.
 Notice the small ice chest amenity…ice cream anyone?!
 The closet above is a perfect spot to put anything from clothing to books inside.

-The last two images shows the view of the very back of the sleeper.
+The last shows the view of the very back of the sleeper.
 This particular big rig has a bunk, or two beds.
 Notice that the top bunk can easily fold up to give the driver more room if need be.
 The area is actually quite spacious for being inside a big rig!
 A driver’s comfort is a crucial part of their health and overall well-being.

 A big rig may not be anyone’s first choice, but it sure isn’t a bad second choice, or even one’s office choice!
 Sometimes people who aren’t familiar with the trucking industry don’t understand the world of a trucker.
-Hopefully with a view inside of a big rig truck, more people can understand and appreciate the work of a truck driver.
+Hopefully, with a view inside a big rig truck, more people can understand and appreciate the work of a truck driver.

 If a big rig purchase is in your future, look no further.
 Allstate Peterbilt is proud of their salesmen, who are willing to help provide ease and clarity when making a big purchase like that of a new Peterbilt!